samghelms/mathviz/README.md

 3. `jupyter notebook`
 4. Open the `example.ipynb` file and run the example code.
 Make sure your kernel has the package in it (you might need to switch kernels from `env` to `python 2`)

+## Running on a server

+TODO: add a public address feature to table and server

 ## Building the docs

 ### for local use